Hashemite–Umayyad rivalry

-The Hashemite–Umayyad rivalry was a feud between the clans of Banu Hashim and Umayyad dynasty, both belonging to the Meccan Arab tribe of Quraysh, in the 7th and 8th centuries.
-The rivalry is important as it influenced key events in the course of early Islamic history.
+The Hashemite–Umayyad rivalry was a feud between the Banu Hashim clan and the Umayyad dynasty, both belonging to the Meccan Arab tribe of Quraysh, spanning the 7th and 8th centuries.
+The rivalry shaped several pivotal events in early Islamic history.

 Origins

 According to tradition, the Banu Umayya and Banu Hashim both descended from a common ancestor, Abd Manaf ibn Qusai, son of the progenitor of the Quraysh tribe, Qusai ibn Kilab, and they originally came from the city of Mecca in the Hijaz.
 The Hashemites took their name from Hashim ibn Abd Manaf, while the Umayyads descended from another son, Abd Shams ibn Abd Manaf, taking their name from his son, Umayya ibn Abd Shams.

 Hashim ibn 'Abd Manaf (the paternal great-grandfather of the Islamic prophet Muhammad) and 'Abd Shams ibn Abd Manaf were conjoined twins - born with Hashim's leg attached to Abd Shams' head.
 It was said that they had struggled in the womb, each seeking to be firstborn.
 Their birth was remembered for Hashim being born with one of his toes pressed into the younger twin-brother, Abd Shams's, forehead.
 Legend says that their father, 'Abd Manaf ibn Qusai, separated his conjoined sons with a sword and that some priests believed that the blood that had flown between them signified wars between their progeny.
-The astrologers of Arabia opined that Abd Munaaf had committed a grave error when he separated his sons by means of a sword; they did not regard his deed as a good omen.
+The astrologers of Arabia opined that Abd Manaf had committed a grave error when he separated his sons by means of a sword; they did not regard his deed as a good omen.

-Bani Umayyah became enemies of the Bani Hashim when Hashim banished his brother, 'Abd Shams ibn Abd Manaf, from Mecca.
+Bani Umayyah became enemies of the Banu Hashim when Hashim banished his brother, 'Abd Shams ibn Abd Manaf, from Mecca.
 Abd Shams spent most of his exile in Syria, where he became prominent as a tradesman.
 During the late 6th century, the Hashemites were the custodians of Mecca's sacred precinct, the Kaaba, which housed the idols of 360 tribal deities and drew pilgrims from all over Arabia to the city's bustling seasonal markets.
 The caravans supplying these markets were operated by the Hashemites’ cousins, the Umayyads.
 The Umayyads occupied positions of authority in the Meccan city-state and staunchly guarded the tribal codes, hierarchies, and commercial practices that supported the city's mercantile economy, enriching and empowering their clan in the process.

 When Muhammad, a minor Hashemite merchant, began publicly preaching Islam and decrying the inequity that underpinned the city's social structure in 613 CE, the Umayyads led other Meccan clans in opposition to Muhammad and his message.
 They reacted to his teachings by levying a crippling commercial and marital boycott on the Hashemite clan.
 As a result of this persecution, most of Mecca's Hashemites left their native city and resettled in the oasis city of Medina in 622 CE.